The midfielder has praised his compatriot's professionalism and has insisted that Real Madrid are desperate for Copa del Rey glory

 "Casillas' his attitude has been impeccable.
 He has been an example to follow," he told reporters.

-The midfielder then went on to stress that Madrid is determined to finish the season on a high and win the Copa del Rey.
+The midfielder then went on to stress that Madrid are determined to finish the season on a high and win the Copa del Rey.
 The Spanish cup final against Atletico Madrid takes place on May 17.

 Alonso also briefly discussed his future at Madrid and stressed that he will not leave the club this summer.